 Hawaii tips based on where you stay

 Your bucket list will look a little different depending on where you’re based.
 Staying in Waikiki?
-You’ll find it easy to knock out several highlights on Oahu, even if you only have one day, and even catch neighbor island experiences with a quick day trip.
+You’ll find it easy to knock out several highlights, even if you only have one day on Oahu, and even catch neighbor island experiences with a quick day trip.

 Best ways to get around Hawaii

-Transportation is one of the most significant factors in how much you can experience.
+Transportation to and around the islands is one of the most significant factors in how much you can experience.

 - Big Island, Maui, and Kauai: Car or tour essential.
 These islands are bigger, spread out, and less connected by public transit.
 Driving yourself means flexibility, but guided tours let you relax and just take in the views.